Keyfactor/ejbca-k8s-csr-signer/docs/getting-started.markdown

         # --set ejbca.caCertConfigmapName=ejbca-ca-cert # Only required if EJBCA API serves an untrusted certificate \
     ```

-    a.
-Modifications can be made by overriding the default values in the `values.yaml` file with the `--set` flag.
+    1. Modifications can be made by overriding the default values in the `values.yaml` file with the `--set` flag.
 For example, to add an authorized signer name to the ClusterRole, run the following command:

         ```shell
         helm install ejbca-k8s-csr-signer ejbca-k8s/ejbca-k8s-csr-signer \
-            --namespace ejbca \
+            --namespace ejbca-signer-system \
-            --create-namespace \
             --set image.repository=<your container registry>/keyfactor/ejbca-k8s-csr-signer \
             --set image.tag=<tag> \
             --set ejbca.signerNames[0]=internalsigner.com
         ```

-    b.
-Modifications can also be made by modifying the `values.yaml` file directly.
+    2. Modifications can also be made by modifying the `values.yaml` file directly.
 For example, to override the
     `signerNames` value, modify the `signerNames` value in the `values.yaml` file:

         ```yaml
         cat <<EOF > override.yaml
         image:
             repository: <your container registry>/keyfactor/ejbca-k8s-csr-signer
             pullPolicy: Never
             tag: "latest"
         ejbca:
             credsSecretName: ejbca-credentials
             configMapName: ejbca-signer-config
             caCertConfigmapName: ejbca-ca-cert
             signerNames:
                 - internalsigner.com/cluster
         EOF
         ```

         Then, use the `-f` flag to specify the `values.yaml` file:

         ```yaml
         helm install ejbca-k8s-csr-signer ejbca-k8s/ejbca-k8s-csr-signer \
+            -n ejbca-signer-system \
             -f override.yaml
         ```

 ###### :pushpin: Wildcards are **NOT** supported in the `signerNames` field.
 If you want to allow all signers, do not specify any signer names.